zenml-io/blog.zenml.io/_posts/2020-04-01-deep_learning_33_million_with_few_lines_yaml.md

 ## **Building the Pipeline**

 When dealing with a dataset this large, its difficult to do some Pandas magic in a Jupyter notebook to wrangle with our data - I won't subject my poor ThinkPad to that punishment.
-Thats why we created [ZenML](https://zenml.io/signup/) to deal with this problem ([amongst others](/deep_learning_in_production_is_broken/)).
+That's why we created [ZenML](https://zenml.io/signup/) to deal with this problem ([amongst others](/deep_learning_in_production_is_broken/)).
 For this post, I will assume you have the `cengine` CLI [installed](https://docs.zenml.io/docs/installation) and ready to go.

 As a summary, the `cengine` CLI will create, register and execute training pipelines,